Salud! A Travel Guide for the Penedès Wine Region

 Cava

-Tasting cava, Sola Raventos
+Savoring cava, Sola Raventos

-A visit to Penedés simply must include a taste of some of the world’s most delicious sparkling wines.
 Just as a wine may only be labeled champagne if it is grown in the Champagne region in France, a cava is only labeled so by being grown in the Cava Denomination of Origin (or DO) and by following strict fermentation standards.
-The three most common grapes used to craft Spanish cava are the Xarello, Macabeo, and Parellada grapes.
+The three most common grapes used to craft Spanish cava are Xarel·lo, Macabeo, and Parellada.

 Macabeo grapes, Finca Mas Perdut

-Like champagne, cava achieves its first round of fermentation in large, steel tanks after the grape harvest and the second round (where the bubbles are formed) inside the bottle.
-The amount of sugar, if any, added during the fermentation process determines whether the final profile will be drier, such as a cava brut nature, or sweeter, like a cava extra seco.
+The amount of sugar added, if any, during fermentation determines whether the final profile will be drier, such as a cava brut nature, or sweeter, like a cava extra seco.
 Prosecco, Italy’s sparkling wine, is generally sweeter than champagne and cava and achieves its second fermentation in steel tanks.

-Long-aged cava, Sola Raventos
+Long-aged cava, Solà Raventós

-To discover high-quality cava producers, travel to the subregion of Alt Penedés.
-Here, local wine makers are devoutly dedicated to the craft.
-A fantastic taste of cava in the town of Sant Sadurní d’Anoia can be found at Sola Raventos.
-This family-owned winery is operated by a warm father and son team (Pere and Guifré) whose passion for cava is strong and infectious.
-The tasting is generous, and the cava at Sola Raventos is truly exceptional.
+A fantastic taste of cava can be found in the town of Sant Sadurní d’Anoia at Solà Raventós.
+This family-owned winery is operated by a warm father-and-son team (Pere and Guifré) whose passion for cava is strong and infectious.
+The tasting is generous, and the cava at Solà Raventós is truly exceptional.

-Cava celler, Sola Raventos
+Cava celler, Solà Raventós

-Just south of Sant Sadurní d’Anoia is the winery of Cava Guilera.
-This family-run winery has been producing limited quantity, long-aged cava since 1927.
-They are dedicated to crafting outstanding cava with an organic and sustainable approach.
-Book a tranquil cava tasting amongst the vineyards at Cava Guilera to enjoy a classic Penedés wine experience.
+They are dedicated to crafting outstanding cavas using an organic and sustainable approach.
+Book a tranquil tasting amongst the vineyards at Cava Guilera to enjoy a classic Penedès wine experience.

 Cava and cheese tasting, Cava Guilera

-Other Wine Varieties
+Additional Wine Varieties

-Tempranillo grapes, Alt Penedés
+Tempranillo grapes, Alt Penedès

-For those looking to venture beyond the world of cava, Penedés offers numerous other wines to try.
-Visit the winery of Finca Mas Perdut in the subregion of Baix Penedés for an authentic experience in nature.
-Finca Mas Perdut is a fifth-generation family-owned winery committed to producing organic, natural wines.
-During the visit, you walk through their beautiful property before tasting a variety of sparkling, white, and red wines.
+During the visit, walk through their beautiful property before tasting a variety of sparkling, white, and red wines.
 Book the Brunch Among the Vines tour for a generous and delicious spread of local cheeses, meats, produce, and Finca Mas Perdut’s own vinegar and olive oil.

 Brunch Among the Vines, Finca Mas Perdut